 8 – Total loss of tooth height

-Insert Bits
+Button Bits

-0 – No lost, worn and/or broken inserts
+0 – No lost, worn, and/or broken inserts

-8 – All inserts lost, worn and/or broken
+8 – All inserts lost, worn, and/or broken

 Cutting Structure Wear

-3. Dull Grading Characteristics – Dull characteristics enables the bit salesperson or driller to determine the overall, distinctive aspect of the dulled drill bit according to IADC standards as follows:
+3. IADC Dull Grading Characteristics – Dull characteristics enables the bit salesperson or driller to determine the overall, distinctive aspect of the dulled drill bit according to IADC standards as follows:

 BT – Broken Teeth